mcfnord/rml/src/trial.md

 [Mark Lindquist, the laywer, on Wikipedia.org](https://en.m.wikipedia.org/wiki/Mark_Lindquist)

-I've been your humble servant building out this account.
+I've been your humble servant building out this explanation.
 Over the years since my trial, another party has taken a very different approach.
 I've [written about the ongoing street battle](wp.html) to accurately reflect Mark's law career using neutral sources, vs. the person or persons who dilligently and intelligently sabotaged any coverage of the facts.

 # Conclusion

-In my extensive exposure to Pierce County justice, I've come to the view that bad people collude to accomplish bad things in Pierce County, and good people struggle to stop them.
+In my exposure to Pierce County justice, I've come to the view that bad people collude to accomplish bad things in Pierce County, and good people struggle to stop them.
 That's an unsavory view, but I've seen enough to